Language models assisted with research, drafting, and editing of this content.

 • Universal public housing initiatives

-• Social mobility: 80% rate opportunities as good or excellent
+• Social mobility: 80% rate opportunities as good or excellent11

 4. Does High Pay Actually Prevent Corruption?